CloudPower97/prometheus-grafana-lab/exercises/nodejs-integration.md

 - Ensure your **Alert** rules include both notification channels and clear severity labels.

 ---

-## Reflection Questions

-1. Which dashboard variable makes the dashboard most flexible across environments?
-2. How did you configure the alert for error rate?
-Which threshold and evaluation interval did you choose?
-3. In what ways did deploy annotations assist in your post-mortem analysis?
-4. What patterns did you observe in garbage collection metrics after extended load tests?
-5. If you needed to add a custom internal metric (e.g., queue length), how would you instrument it in Node.js and consume it in Prometheus + Grafana?

 # Exercise 5: Alerting on Error Rate in Prometheus